 Gangatharan and Neri (2012) indicated that biodiversity can facilitate the development of agroecosystems capable of sustaining their own soil fertility.
 Additionally, agricultural biodiversity plays a crucial role in adaptation to environmental stress.
 Mijatovic et al. (2013) demonstrated that agricultural biodiversity is essential for enhancing resilience to climate change through strategies such as crop diversification and the use of stress-tolerant varieties.
 Supplementing these findings, Bender et al. (2016) showed that the soil biodiversity simultaneously supports multiple ecosystem functions, highlighting its broader ecological significance within agricultural systems.

-According to Feng et al. (2020), diversified cropping systems increased enzyme activity and microbial biomass carbon relative to monoculture systems.
+According to Feng (2020), diversified cropping systems increased enzyme activity and microbial biomass carbon relative to monoculture systems.
 More recently, Shu et al. (2024) found that intercropping systems enhanced soil microbial network modularity by 46% and functional diversity by 11%, and enriched nitrogen metabolism genes, implying improved nutrient transformation processes.

 Agricultural biodiversity plays a substantial role in strengthening farmers’ livelihood security through diversified production systems, with a growing body of evidence showcasing benefits for income, resilience and food security.
 Lockie and Carpenter (2010) emphasised that agrobiodiversity plays a pivotal role in farmers’ livelihoods by providing resources that support adaptation and enhance agricultural productivity.

-Sunderland (2011) and Frison et al. (2011) both indicated that diversified production systems provide nutritional and livelihood benefits and demonstrate greater resilience than monoculture systems.
+Sunderland (2011) and Frison et al (2011) both indicated that diversified production systems provide nutritional and livelihood benefits and demonstrate greater resilience than monoculture systems.
 Attwood et al (2017) observed that biodiversity-based agricultural practices can enhance resilience at the farm and community levels.
 Similarly, Vernooy (2022), in a review of literature published between 2015 and 2020, reported ample evidence of positive outcomes associated with crop diversification practices, including better yields and household incomes, as well as improvements in nutrition and food security.

 Kerala represents a distinctive agricultural landscape embodied by smallholder farming systems, homestead agriculture, and diversified cropping patterns.
 Conventional farming practices in the state integrate crops, trees, livestock and fisheries with small landholdings, supporting relatively high levels of biodiversity compared to monoculture-based agricultural systems.
 However, recent developments, including agricultural intensification, urbanisation, land-use change, and the commercialisation of agriculture, have contributed to a gradual decline in farm-level biodiversity.